Vang Municipality (Hedmark): General information

 The historic prestegjeld of Vang was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 In 1848, the village of Hamar was granted kjøpstad status for a land area of about 400 daa.
-This newly designated "town" (population: 1,025) was separated from Vang to become a separate municipality in 1849.
-This left Vang with 7,820 residents.
-On 1 January 1878, the town of Hamar was enlarged by annexing about 800 daa of land and 138 people from Vang to Hamar.
-In 1891, the western district of Vang (population: 3,790) was separated from Vang to become the new municipality of Furnes.
-This left Vang with 5,703 residents.
-In 1946, a large area in Vang that surrounded the town of Hamar (population: 4,087) was transferred out of Vang and into Hamar.
-On 13 July 1956, the parts of Vang located south of the Åkersvika bay (population: 24) were transferred to Stange Municipality.
+This newly designated "town" (population: 1,025) was separated from Vang Municipality to become the new Hamar Municipality in 1849.
+This left Vang Municipality with 7,820 residents.
+On 1 January 1878, the town of Hamar was enlarged by annexing about 800 daa of land and 138 people from Vang Municipality.
+In 1891 Vang Municipality was divided: the western district (population: 3,790) became the new Furnes Municipality and the eastern district (population: 5,703) continued on as a smaller Vang Municipality.
+In 1946, a large area in Vang Municipality which surrounded the town of Hamar (population: 4,087) was transferred out of Vang and into Hamar Municipality.
+On 13 July 1956, the parts of Vang Municipality located south of the Åkersvika bay (population: 24) were transferred to Stange Municipality.